 When running take sufficient water on board at each drink station – do not wait until you feel thirsty.
 If you carry your own sports drink or gels, please dispose of them at the water stations.

-The Fleet Half Marathon works with The Event Medicine Company under the guidance of our Medical Director Dr Brian Robertson.
-They are also assisted by St Johns Ambulance.
+The Fleet Half Marathon works with St. John Ambulance under the guidance of a Medical Director.
 We exceed the Level 3 cover as defined by UK Athletics.

 Results will be published in the finish area as soon as possible after the runners finish.
 They will also be available on http://fleethalfmarathon.com/past-results/.
 Your finish time can be texted to you if provide your mobile number on your entry.

 After the race